CALIFORNIA DISCOVERY LAW

 Worth noting is that the estimated costs in Rowe were

-but the high cost was not the only or even a determining factor.
+cost was not the only or even a determining factor.
+Cf. Medtronic

-date, to establish a strong likelihood that evidence would be
+production to date, to establish a strong likelihood that evidence

-discovered on the backup tapes and that alternatives
+would be discovered on the backup tapes and that alternatives had

-as a preliminary step on the costly aspects of discovery.
-See also
+tapes as a preliminary step on the costly aspects of discovery.

 What is important for counsel to note from the decisions is the need for counsel to understand and educate the court on the facts of the case and especially the technology, costs, alternatives, and all other relevant factors.
 Normally, this will require meaningful declarations from experts.
 No rigid black letter rules will be applicable to make life easy for lawyers or judges.
 It should be emphasized that all factors are not equal and that this is not a mathematical exercise but a qualitative analysis.
 It is not critical whether a court calls the analysis a seven factor, an eight factor, or a two factor cost/benefit analysis so long as all relevant factors are considered.
 This issue is not a choice between bankrupting a defendant with an onerous discovery request or depriving a plaintiff of due process and discovery to present her case.
 It is a search for a practical solution and for justice for all parties.